Faculty / Staff

-Dr. Dickinson obtained his veterinary degree (BVSc) from the University of Liverpool in 1989, following by a surgical internship at the University of Glasgow, which he completed in 1993.
-In 1995 he completed a PhD with the Applied Neurobiology Group at the University of Glasgow.
-Dickinson completed a neurology/neurosurgery residency in 2000, and achieved board certification the same year.
-He is currently an Associate Professor of Neurology/Neurosurgery at the University of California.
-He is the Director of the Petersen Brain Tumor Laboratory.
-Dickinson's research interests are neurooncology and the development and translation of novel therapeutic strategies for primary brain tumors.
+Dr. Pete Dickinson obtained his veterinary degree (BVSc) from the University of Liverpool in 1989, following by a surgical internship at the University of Glasgow, which he completed in 1993.
+In 1995, he completed a PhD with the Applied Neurobiology Group at the University of Glasgow.
+Dr. Dickinson completed a neurology/neurosurgery residency in 2000, and achieved board certification the same year.
+He is currently an associate professor of neurology/neurosurgery, and is the director of the Petersen Brain Tumor Laboratory.
+Dr. Dickinson's research interests are neurooncology and the development and translation of novel therapeutic strategies for primary brain tumors.

 Marguerite Knipe, DVM, DACVIM

-Dr. Knipe was born and raised in Redondo Beach, California.
-She received her DVM from the University of California – Davis, followed by a 1-year rotating internship at Purdue University.
-She completed her residency in neurology/neurosurgery at UC Davis and has remained on staff as an associate veterinarian, training veterinary students and residents.
-Knipe has worked as a specialist in private practice at the Animal Care Center in Rohnert Park, California.
-She recently was a locum at the University of Wisconsin – Madison's Neurology/Neurosurgery service.
+Dr. Marguerite Knipe was born and raised in Redondo Beach, California.
+She received her DVM from UC Davis, followed by a one-year rotating internship at Purdue University.
+She completed her residency in neurology/neurosurgery at UC Davis, and has remained on staff as an associate veterinarian, training resident veterinarians and students.
+She is currently a health sciences assistant clinical professor.
+Dr. Knipe has worked as a specialist in private practice at the Animal Care Center in Rohnert Park, California, and was recently a locum at the University of Wisconsin – Madison's Neurology/Neurosurgery Service.
 She co-edited the 2008 Veterinary Clinics of North America: Exotic Animal Practice – Neuroanatomy and Neurodiagnostics.
-Knipe's research interests include disc disease, spinal fractures/instability and brain tumors.
+Dr. Knipe's research interests include disc disease, spinal fractures/instability and brain tumors.

-Kathy earned her A.S. degree from Yuba college after attaining a 4.0 G.P.A. upon completion of the Veterinary Technician program in 1996.
-She continued on to obtain a B.S. degree in Microbiology with a minor in Chemistry from Chico State University in 1999.
-Kathleen started working for the Veterinary Medical Teaching Hospital in January of 2000.
-She has worked in the areas of small animal nursing and surgery before joining the Neurology/Neurosurgery as the service coordinator in August 2007.
+Kathy earned her AS degree from Yuba College after attaining a 4.0 GPA upon completion of the Veterinary Technician program in 1996.
+She obtained a BS degree in microbiology with a minor in chemistry from California State University - Chico in 1999.
+Kathy started working for the VMTH in January 2000.
+She has worked in the areas of small animal nursing and surgery before joining the Neurology/Neurosurgery Service in August 2007.